-Other than the usual fingerprints from normal handling, these types of hookahs won't tarnish as quick or sometimes at all.
-In many cases the tarnish is very light and can be easily rubbed off with a cloth.
+Other than the usual fingerprints from normal handling, these types of hookahs won't tarnish as quickly or sometimes at all.
+In many cases, the tarnish is very light and can be easily rubbed off with a cloth.

-If not, like I did in the example below, you can restore the finish by using a cleaning agent and a little bit of elbow grease.
+If not, as I did in the example below, you can restore the finish by using a cleaning agent and a little bit of elbow grease.

 One of my favorite metal polishing tools is something called Never Dull.
 It works on a variety of metals and seems almost like magic because of what it can do.
 The secret with this stuff is the cleaning agent is delivered by a soft, micro-abrasive fiber.
 It's similar to a Magic Eraser in that the fibers are so microscopic they will softly scrub without causing damage - no scratches!
 I used Never Dull on the hookah below.